Pradumnasaraf/DevOps/YAML/README.md

 - [Yaml Tutorial - TechWorld with Nana](https://youtu.be/1uFVr15xDGg)
 - [Complete YAML Course](https://youtu.be/IA90BTozdow)

-- Data format used to exchnage data.
+- Data format used to exchange data.
 - Similar to XML & JSON.
 - We can't add commands.
 - Simple and easy to read.